Or how talking with giant vegetables can bring you fame. 😄

 Workshops are held regularly.
 I recommend the Experience Week, an inspiring introduction to Findhorn principles.

-The residents are generous and committed people who are keen to make an impact on society.
+The residents are generous and committed people who make an impact on society.

 The community acts as an incubator for organisations offering social and environmental solutions.
 For example, by organizing meetings with the leaders of major companies.